FAQ

 When you use the WebUI in the browser than you can follow the steps:

-You can also get a debug report thru the SSH menus:
+You can also get a debug report through the SSH menus:

 PLEASE NOTICE: Most private information (like IPs, node IDs, ...) will filtered from debug logs, but this might not catch all sensitive information - so recheck content yourself before you share publicly.